khaors/geocompr/main.md

                          crs = st_crs(cycle_hire_osm_projected)$proj4string)
 ```

-Rasterization is very flexible operation and gives different results based not only on a template raster, but also on the type of an input vector (e.g. points, polygons) and given arguments.
+Rasterization is a very flexible operation and gives different results based not only on a template raster, but also on the type of input vector (e.g. points, polygons) and given arguments.

 Let's try three different approaches to rasterize points - cycle hire locations across London (Figure \@ref(fig:vector-rasterization1):A).
 The simplest case is when we want to create a raster containing areas with cycle hire points (also known as a presence/absence raster).